phuse-org/phuse-scripts/whitepapers/CentralTendency-UserGuide.md

 The [whitepapers README file](https://github.com/phuse-org/phuse-scripts/tree/master/whitepapers) describes our directory structure.

   * Programming Guidelines for this project are in [our PhUSE Wiki](http://www.phusewiki.org/wiki/index.php?title=WG5_P02_Programming_Guidelines)

-  * We outline the Qualification Process for this project is [in our PhUSE Wiki, as well](http://www.phusewiki.org/wiki/index.php?title=WG5_Project_02#Qualification_Process)
+  * We outline the Qualification Process for this project [in our PhUSE Wiki, as well](http://www.phusewiki.org/wiki/index.php?title=WG5_Project_02#Qualification_Process)

-  * We publish Test (Qualification) scripts and results [in GitHub](https://github.com/phuse-org/phuse-scripts/tree/master/whitepapers/qualification)
+  * We publish Test (Qualification) plans, scripts and results [in GitHub](https://github.com/phuse-org/phuse-scripts/tree/master/whitepapers/qualification)

   * We publish an [Index of Standard Scripts in our GitHub Wiki](https://github.com/phuse-org/phuse-scripts/wiki/Standard-Script-Index)